n10v/nehm/README.md

 ## First usage

-If you just installed nehm, you should set it up
+If you just installed nehm, write any command for its setup

-Write `nehm init` for it
+For example, `nehm help`

 nehm should answer like this:
 ```